µBiospheres SFA

 Probabilistic Annotation and Ensemble Metabolic Modeling

-Given multiple multiple annotation sources: 1) calculate reaction probabilities, 2) propagate reaction probabilities into metabolic modeling, and 3) condense results of probabilistic modeling to actionable insights. (still in development)
+Given multiple multiple annotation sources: 1) calculate reaction probabilities, 2) propagate reaction probabilities into metabolic modeling, and 3) condense results of probabilistic modeling to actionable insights. (in Development)

 Additional Information